Themba Vilakazi: Arrest and prosecution

 In the winter of 2013, Vilakazi was walking when he saw a policeman heading to work.
 After he acted suspiciously, the officer searched him and found drugs in his possession.
 As the policeman walked him to the police station, Vilakazi's rape victim, who happened to be in the area, alerted the officer that Vilakazi raped him.
 The criminal's DNA was then taken, and he was subsequently connected to both the rape and the murders.
-He confessed to the crime, claiming that the devil ordered him to kill people.
+He then confessed to his crimes, claiming that the devil ordered him to kill people.
 However, the occult unit of the police department later interviewed him and concluded that the murders were not satanically motivated.
 A mental evaluation also determined that he did not suffer from any mental illness.

 Vilakazi was charged with the unidentified man's murder, Mokaba's murder, and Masango's murder.
-He entered a guilty plea, stating, “there are two kinds of people on Earth; those bearing the mark of the lamb, and those with the beast’s sign.
+He entered a guilty plea, stating, "there are two kinds of people on Earth; those bearing the mark of the lamb, and those with the beast's sign.
 I receive instructions from the beast on who to kill.
-I received instructions from the underworld to kill the three people which I then complied with.”
-At court, he was sentenced to life imprisonment for Masango's murder, and 18 years each for the adults' murders.
+I received instructions from the underworld to kill the three people which I then complied with."
+At court, he was sentenced to life imprisonment for Masango's murder and 18 years each for the adults' murders.
 The judge also ordered him to attend psychotherapy and a sex offender programme in prison.